GIPF emblem

 Pair the next benefit announcement with proactive comms

-Engagement strategy by quadrant
+Engagement strategy by class

 Principles, frequency and methods aligned to the Strategic Plan 2026–2029.
+Scoring repeats quarterly with the Board calendar.

-Manage closely · Monthly or more
+A — Manage closely · Monthly or more

 Principle: Partner and co-create; involve directly in key decisions.